Kamal Thapa

-Kamal Thapa (कमल थापा; born 4 August 1955) is a Nepalese politician belonging to Rastriya Prajatantra Party Nepal.
+Kamal Thapa (कमल थापा; born 4 August 1955) is a Nepalese politician belonging to Rastriya Prajatantra Party.

 Thapa, has served as a Deputy Prime Minister and Federal Affairs and Local Development.
 Thapa is also the president of Nepal's Hindu nationalist party, the Rastriya Prajatantra Party Nepal.

 Ideology

-He served as a Home Minister during King Gyanendra's direct rule in 2006 until the king was forced to handover power to Girija Prasad Koirala of the Nepali Congress Party and his allies with Communist Party of Nepal (Unified Marxist–Leninist) and Unified Communist Party of Nepal (Maoist).
+He served as a Home Minister during King Gyanendra's direct rule in 2006 until the king was forced to hand over power to Girija Prasad Koirala of the Nepali Congress Party and his allies with Communist Party of Nepal (Unified Marxist–Leninist) and Unified Communist Party of Nepal (Maoist).
 Thapa claimed that no political parties in Nepal have the courage to safeguard Nepali nationality.

 He had also challenged the government to re-investigate the royal massacre.
 RPP-N organised bandh (Close Down) on 22 February 2010 as part of its agitation demanding timely promulgation of constitution.

 Personal life

 Thapa's younger brother is former President of All Nepal Football Association Ganesh Thapa, who has been involved in the development of football as a professional sport in Nepal.